Combinatorial description of the cohomology of the affine flag variety: Introduction

 The paper is structured as follows: In Section 2, we review affine symmetric groups, symmetric functions, affine flag varieties, affine Grassmannians, affine nilCoxeter algebra, and the Fomin-Kirillov algebra.
-In Section 3, we define the affine FK algebra and study the Bruhat operator acting on the affine nilCoxeter algebra.
+In Section 3, we define the affine Fomin-Kirillov algebra (the affine FK algebra in short) and study the Bruhat operator acting on the affine nilCoxeter algebra.
 In Section 4, we define Dunkl elements and Murnaghan-Nakayama elements, and investigate relations among those elements.
-In Section 5, we derive identities that uniquely determine Bruhat operators for MN elements.
-In Section 6, we recall properties of cap operators and BSS operators and prove Theorem \ref{main}, \ref{main2}.
-In Section 7, we define the divided difference operators acting on the affine FK algebra and those operators are essentially the same as the BGG operators.
-In Section 8, we define and discuss the affine Schubert polynomials.
-In Section 9, we state the nonnegativity conjecture in the affine FK algebra.
-In section 10, we state the Murnaghan-Nakayama rules both for the affine Schubert polynomial and the affine Stanley symmetric functions.
-In Section 11, we discuss a new formula for $k$-Schur functions in terms of power sum symmetric functions as well as its relation with representation theory.
+In Section 5, we derive identities that uniquely determine Bruhat operators for Murnaghan-Nakayama elements.
+In Section 6, we recall properties of cap operators and BSS operators and show an equality between Bruhat operators for MN elements and certain cap operators (Theorem \ref{main}).
+In Section 6, we define the divided difference operators acting on the affine FK algebra.
+In Section 7, we define and discuss the divided difference operators acting on $R_n$ and the affine Schubert polynomials.
+In Section 8, we state the nonnegativity conjecture in the affine FK algebra.
+In section 9, we state the Murnaghan-Nakayama rules both for the affine Schubert polynomial and the affine Stanley symmetric functions.
+In Section 10, we discuss a new formula for $k$-Schur functions in terms of power sum symmetric functions as well as its relation with representation theory.